Implementing Cross-Platform Push Notifications in Sakai

 - Test extensively on actual devices - simulators don’t always reflect real behavior

-- Use remote debugging tools - essential for iOS Safari development
+- Use remote debugging tools - they are necessary for iOS Safari development

-- Implement comprehensive error handling - push services fail in various ways
+- Handle error cases explicitly - push services fail in different ways

 - Provide clear user guidance - PWA installation isn’t intuitive for all users